JocaPC/AzureBCP/README.md

 First parameter of azbcp command is a destination table where data will be loaded, followed by optional **IN** token.
 Then you need to specify source file name that can contain * wildcard, and optional one or many options.

-> Note: **IN** keyword is optional and keept for backward-compatibility with standard bcp utility.
+> Note: **IN** keyword is optional and kept for backward-compatibility with standard bcp utility.
 > AzureBCP do not supports OUT option, so IN don't need to be added in command line.

 An example of usage is: